Lisa Almeida, M.S.

 Brandon Doubek, Ed.D.

-Dr. Doubek has provided leadership, instruction, curriculum, and assessment strategies for over 50 districts across the United States, Central America, and Canada.
-He has also been a keynote speaker in more than 25 districts and a featured presenter at several national conferences, including those for the Association for Supervision and Curriculum Development, Teaching for Intelligence, 90 90 90, and International Conference on the Arts and Humanities.
-His articles appear in the International Reading Association Journal, New Directions in Reading Research, and International Journal of Mentoring and Coaching.
-He wrote a chapter on standards and assessment for Data Teams Overview: The Big Picture and on contexts of standards and assessment in Standards and Assessment: The Core of Quality Instruction.
+As a presenter and facilitator, Dr. Doubek has been a keynote speaker and workshop provider while his work in counties, districts, and classrooms has ranged from senior cabinet leadership advisement to classroom instruction modeling.
+He has also been a speaker at many national and international conferences, including ASCD, Learning Forward, Great to Greater, 90 90 90, and the International Conference on the Arts and Humanities.
+His research articles appear in the International Reading Association’s journal, New Directions in Reading Research and the International Journal of Mentoring and Coaching, as well as a chapter contributions on Standards and Assessment in Data Teams Overview: The Big Picture and Contexts of Standards and Assessment in Standards and Assessment: The Core of Quality Instruction.

 David Gleason, Ph.D.